Aeneas Mackintosh: Nimrod Expedition

 They camped there, and waited for several days for their snow-blindness to subside.
 When their vision returned, they found that Cape Royds was in sight but inaccessible, as the sea-ice leading to it had gone, leaving a stretch of open water.
 They had little choice but to make for the hut by land, a dangerous undertaking without appropriate equipment and experience.
 On 11 January they set out.
 For the next 48 hours they struggled over hostile terrain, through regions of deep crevasses and treacherous snowfields.
 They soon parted company with all their equipment and supplies.
 At one point, to proceed, they had to ascend to 3000 ft and then slide to the foot of a snow-slope.
-Eventually, after stumbling around in the fog for hours, they fortunately encountered Bernard Day, a member of the shore party, a short distance from the hut.
+Eventually, after stumbling around in the fog for hours, they encountered Bernard Day, a member of the shore party, a short distance from the hut.
 The ship later recovered the abandoned equipment.
 John King Davis, then serving as Nimrod's chief officer, remarked that "Mackintosh was always the man to take the hundredth chance.
 This time he got away with it."
 Mackintosh later joined Ernest Joyce and others on a journey across the Great Ice Barrier to Minna Bluff, to lay a depot for Shackleton's polar party, whose return from their southern march was awaited.
 On 3 March, while keeping watch on the deck of Nimrod, Mackintosh observed a flare, which signalled the safe return of Shackleton and his party.
 They had fallen just short of their South Pole objective, having reached a Farthest South of 88° 23' S.